New Scholarships and Fellowships Will Help America Harness Nuclear’s Full Potential to Power a Clean Energy Future

 Nuclear power is one of the most reliable sources of energy in America, and the largest domestic source of clean energy—providing 52% of the nation’s carbon-free electricity in 2020, and about a fifth of U.S. electricity overall.
 More research and development in technologies like advanced nuclear reactors and fuels will help America realize nuclear’s full potential to meet its energy, environmental, and economic needs—all made possible by a strong pipeline of nuclear energy and engineering students.

 The awards announced today include 50 undergraduate scholarships and 31 graduate fellowships, for students at 35 colleges and universities in 23 states.
 Each undergraduate scholarship provides $7,500 to help cover education costs for the upcoming year, while the three-year graduate fellowship provides $52,000 each year to help pay for graduate studies and research.
-Fellowships also include $5,000 to fund an internship at a DOE National Laboratory or other approved research facility to strengthen the ties between students and DOE’s energy research programs.
+Fellowships also include $5,000 to fund an internship at a DOE national laboratory or other approved research facility to strengthen the ties between students and DOE’s energy research programs.

-“As we set our sights towards building a cleaner, more resilient economy, our students and professors are playing a pivotal role in developing the clean technologies that will help us achieve our goal and training to operate them.
+“As we set our sights toward building a cleaner, more resilient economy, our students and professors are playing a pivotal role in developing the clean technologies that will help us achieve our goal and training to operate them.
 Our Capital Region is home to numerous colleges and universities doing just that.
-I am elated to see our young researchers, engineers and innovators at Rensselaer Polytechnic Institute receive this deserved funding that will propel us to a clean energy future,” said U.S. Representative Paul Tonko, Chair of the House Subcommittee on Environment and Climate Change.
+I am elated to see our young researchers, engineers and innovators at Rensselaer Polytechnic Institute receive this deserved funding that will propel us to a clean energy future,” said U.S. Representative Paul Tonko, chair of the House Subcommittee on Environment and Climate Change.

 "Congratulations to the Boise State University students receiving scholarships and fellowships from the Department of Energy this week.
-It is so vital that the Department is supporting our next generation of nuclear scientists, and I look forward to the contributions these students will make to America's energy future,” said U.S. Representative Mike Simpson, Ranking Member of the House Energy and Water Development Appropriations Subcommittee.
+It is so vital that the Department is supporting our next generation of nuclear scientists, and I look forward to the contributions these students will make to America's energy future,” said U.S. Representative Mike Simpson, ranking member of the House Energy and Water Development Appropriations Subcommittee.

 Since 2009, the Integrated University Program has awarded nearly 850 scholarships and fellowships, totaling approximately $50 million in awards.
 Eight former fellowship winners are now university professors engaged in nuclear energy-related research, and one was competitively awarded an Office of Nuclear Energy research and development award in FY 2020.